Mosas2000/Mosas2000/README.md

 - 👋 Hi, I’m @Mosas2000
 - 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning with web3bridge as an IT studeny
+- 🌱 I’m currently learning with web3bridge as an IT student
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on X (twitter)  @0xMosas
 <!---